ibm-cloud-docs/discovery-data/facets.md

 1. On the **Improve and customize** page, click **Customize display**, and then click **Facets**.
 1. Click **New facet** > **From existing fields in a collection**.
 1. Choose the field you'd like your facet to use, such as `enriched_text.entities.type`.
-Add the facet label, filtering options, and the maximum number of facets to show in the query results.
+Add the facet label and choose a filter control option.
+1.  **Optional**: You can adjust the maximum number of facet values that are displayed.

+    The maximum number is the sum of the number of facet values that are displayed for each facet type.
+By default, a total of 10 facet values are displayed.
 1. As you test the facet, you can adjust the options.

 ### Creating a facet by creating a dictionary